-Whether you call them Employee Resource Groups, Employee Communities, or Affinity Groups, these organized, planned, and well-executed internal efforts can fuel much-needed organizational change and humanize your workplace.
+Whether you call them employee resource groups (ERGs), employee communities, or affinity groups, these organized internal efforts can fuel much-needed organizational change and humanize your workplace.

-We’ll take a look at how ERGs are defined, why they are valuable, and how to establish an ERG that can support your DEI goals.
-I'll cover
+Here I’ll share what ERGs are, why they're valuable, and how to establish an ERG that can support your DEI goals.

 What Is An Employee Resource Group?

-Employee Resource Groups are groups of people who work in the same organization (not necessarily with each other regularly) who unify based on a common identity, lived experience, common goals, or intersectional backgrounds and aspirations.
+Employee Resource Groups are groups of people from the same organization who unify based on a common identity, lived experience, common goals, or intersectional backgrounds and aspirations.

-Ultimately, the top purpose of ERGs for leaders and managers is to better understand employee needs.
+Ultimately, the #1 purpose of ERGs for leaders and managers is to better understand employee needs.

-Here are a couple of examples of how companies brand their ERG presence on their websites.
+Here are a couple of examples of how companies brand their ERGs on their websites.

 From New Relic